dmshanmugam/dmshanmugam.github.io/index.md

 ## News & Updates

-Year | Award | Category
+Date | Update | Category
 -----|-------|--------
-2014 | Emmy  | Won Outstanding Lead Actor in a miniseries or a movie 2015 | BAFTA | Nominated for Best Leading Actor for Sherlock 2014 | Satellite | Won Best Actor miniseries or television film
+July 1, 2022 | Presented work at FAccT in Seoul, South Korea!  | Won Outstanding Lead Actor in a miniseries or a movie 2015 | BAFTA | Nominated for Best Leading Actor for Sherlock 2014 | Satellite | Won Best Actor miniseries or television film